The Joker's Wild: Tournament of Champions

-Rob Griffin won the tournament, and Cassandra Dooley was the runner-up.
+Rob Griffin won the tournament, and Cassandra "C.D."
+Dooley was the runner-up.
 They each received their share of the prize money as a ten-year annuity, and respectively donated the balance to the March of Dimes and Big Brothers Big Sisters of America.

 Broadcast history

 In the late 1960s, Jack Barry pitched the concept of Joker to Goodson-Todman Productions.
 The company was not impressed, and Barry continued tinkering with the format over the next few years.

 The Joker's Wild debuted on CBS September 4, 1972, incidentally on the same Labor Day when both the modern incarnation of The Price Is Right (which debuted after Joker) and the Wink Martindale hosted show Gambit (which debuted after Price) premiered.
 It ran until June 13, 1975, on that network, airing at 10:00 a.m.
 Eastern (9:00 Central).
 A total of 686 episodes were produced.

 For the first two years, it faced NBC's Dinah's Place, the talk vehicle for singer/actress Dinah Shore, which gave way in July 1974 to the Dennis James revival of Name That Tune, which Joker easily defeated in the ratings.
 However, when NBC moved its panel game Celebrity Sweepstakes to 10:00/9:00 in January 1975, Joker went into steep decline, ending a nearly three-year run in the summer.

 However, some big-market independent stations gave the game another chance the next year.
-After a syndicated rerun cycle of the last CBS season proved successful in 1976, the show returned to first-run syndication from September 5, 1977, to May 23, 1986 (airing back-to-back with sister show Tic-Tac-Dough in some markets, especially so during the aforementioned period where CBS' O&Os added both series).
+After a syndicated rerun cycle of the last CBS season proved successful in 1976, the show returned in first-run syndication on September 5, 1977.
+The new series ran until May 23, 1986 and, beginning in 1978, would usually be paired with a syndicated revival of another Barry & Enright game show, Tic-Tac-Dough on stations carrying it.

 Additionally, repeats of the CBS era were also seen on KTLA in Los Angeles from March 6 to September 8, 1978, in a double-run with the concurrent first-run syndicated episodes, replacing another Barry & Enright series, Hollywood Connection.

 A second revival for syndication was one of five game shows sold to local stations for the 1990–91 season.
 Premiering on September 10, 1990, the new Joker ran into the same ratings trouble that the other four series did and was the third, following a revival of its sibling show Tic-Tac-Dough and The Quiz Kids Challenge, to be canceled before the end of the television season.
 The last new episode aired on March 8, 1991.